Prevent getting Yellow Fever on Safari in Uganda

 Pregnant women, babies below one year or below, and persons with HIV/AIDS having a CD4 count below 200 are cleared by authorities to travel without yellow fever vaccination cards.

 Some Visitors above the age of 60 and others who are allergic to egg proteins have also been known to develop some minor skin rashes.
-Such people can apply for an exemption letter to that effect.
-It includes an official medical record attesting to why you cannot be vaccinated against Yellow Fever.
+Such people can apply for an exemption letter to that effect, and it includes an official medical record attesting to why you cannot be vaccinated against Yellow Fever.
 Such exemptions should be cleared with Uganda Immigration through the online Visa Application process.

-Angola was the new African country where Yellow Fever was active and being transmitted.
-Rwanda has a Slightly different set of requirements than Uganda regarding Yellow Fever Inoculation.
+Angola was the new African country where Yellow Fever was active and transmitted.
+Rwanda has slightly different requirements than Uganda regarding Yellow Fever Inoculation.

 - You do not need a Yellow Fever Vaccination if you come from a Yellow Fever non-endemic country and do not continue to Uganda.
 If continuing to Uganda, you will need to show proof of your Yellow Fever Vaccination at the Ugandan border.

 - If you are traveling to Rwanda and coming through a yellow fever endemic country, you will need to show the yellow fever vaccination.
 This includes Uganda and Kenya but reaches as far as South American Countries.

 While Rwanda is Yellow Fever free, following the outbreak of Yellow Fever in other neighboring countries, the Rwandan Ministry of Health is implementing measures to prevent the import of Yellow Fever cases and protect the health of residents and visitors.